Skip to main content

 • Operation Types: Create, Modify, Delete, Execute

-• Record Content: Operator, operation target, before/after change values, operation time
+• Record Contents: Operator, operation object, before/after values, operation timestamp

 Interface Guide: